Blocks and families for cyclotomic Hecke algebras: The exceptional irreducible complex reflection groups

-Since it will take too many pages to describe the Rouquier blocks associated with all essential hyperplanes of all exceptional complex reflection groups, we have stored these data in a computer file and created two GAP functions which display them.
-These functions are called ``AllBlocks'' and ``DisplayAllBlocks'' and they can be found on my webpage
+Since it will take too many pages to give here the Rouquier blocks associated with all essential hyperplanes for all exceptional irreducible complex reflection groups, and in order to make it easier to work with them, we have stored these data in a computer file and created two GAP functions which display them.
+These functions are called \emph{AllBlocks} and \emph{DisplayAllBlocks} and they can be found on my webpage, along with explanations for their use.
+Here is an example of the use of the second one on the group $G_4$.